VivanPanda/arduinomap/docs/week-4/arrays-and-strings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Arrays and Strings
+# Arrays, Strings and Random Numbers

-Arrays and strings are both programming concepts which will be handy constructs to learn about.
+Arrays, strings and generating random numbers are all programming concepts which will be handy to learn about and implement in our projects.

 ## Arrays